✅ SAFE — Sugar Snap Peas

 Very sweet — some dogs overeat if given free accessLOWWeight-conscious dogs

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Sugar Snap Peas.
-Always consult your vet for dogs with pre-existing health conditions.
+When a dog has a known illness, the vet should approve new foods first.

 🚨 Call your vet immediately if your dog shows: